NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules8-8-0-to-8-9-0.md

     use the new Air Inlet Node Name created in Step 3 above for "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object.

 Field >=FX(AX): Outlet X Node Name, modify the matching Outlet X Node Name, should be the same node name as the new Air Inlet Node Name of "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object, old name + 2AT -> example, "SPACE3-1 Supply Inlet 2AT"

+# Object Change: Boiler and Chiller flow mode synonyms
+For all Boiler:HotWater and all Chiller:\*

+Field: Flow Mode, change VariableFlow to LeavingSetpointModulated.

+# Object Change: HeatBalanceAlgorithm
+Field 1, Algorithm:

+a) change "DEFAULT" or "CTF" to "ConductionTransferFunction"

+b) change "EMPD" to "MoisturePenetrationDepthConductionTransferFunction"

+c) change "CONDFD" or "CONDUCTIONFINITEDIFFERENCEDETAILED" to "ConductionFiniteDifference"

+d) change "HAMT" to "CombinedHeatAndMoistureFiniteElement"

+# Object Change: ZoneAirHeatBalanceAlgorithm
+Field 1, Algorithm, change "3RDORDERBACKWARDDIFFERENCE" to "ThirdOrderBackwardDifference"

+# Object Change: Zone
+Field 12 Zone Outside Convection Algorithm, change "DOE2" to "DOE-2"

+# Object Change: Generator:WindTurbine
+Field 3 Rotor Type:

+a) change "HAWT" or "None" to "HorizontalAxisWindTurbine"

+b) change "VAWT" to "VerticalAxisWindTurbine"

+Field 4 Control Type:

+a) change "FSFP" to "FixedSpeedFixedPitch"

+b) change "FSVP" to "FixedSpeedVariablePitch"

+c) change "VSFP" to "VariableSpeedFixedPitch"

+d) change "VSVP" or "None" to "VariableSpeedVariablePitch"

+# Object Change: SizingPeriod:DesignDay
+Field 18, Rain Indicator
+Field 19, Snow Indicator
+Field 20, Daylight Saving Time Indicator

+a) change "0" to "No"

+b) change "1" to "Yes"

+# Object Change: Output:Constructions
+Fields 1 and 2

+a) change "Construc\*" to "Constructions"

+b) change "Mat\*" to "Materials"

+# GroundHeatExchanger:Vertical --> GroundHeatExchanger:System
+???????????????
+lots of rules
+???????????????